Microhap/DADA2-SE/README.md

   **Paired-end reads merged into a single FASTQ file are not recommended** due to potential quality issues in reverse reads.
 - At least **two FASTQ files** are required to run this pipeline.
 - The FASTQ files should be generated from the **same batch of sequencing** to ensure consistent error modeling and quality control.
-- Make sure to modify the path in the script to reflect the actual path of your FASTQ files (e.g., "E:/DADA2/MH-MiSeq").
+- Make sure to modify the path in the script to reflect the actual path of your FASTQ files.
+  <br> (e.g., "E:/DADA2/MH-MiSeq")

 <br>